AyushDubey-maker/React-Tinder/README.md

 # React-Tinder
    This is a frontend website application for Tinder built on React and firebase database.

 **Code Output:**
 <img src="/tinder_1.png"/>

 <img src="/tinder_2.png"/>

 <img src="/tinder_3.png"/>

 <img src="/tinder_4.png"/>

 <img src="/tinder_5.png"/>

-### This app is currently just a basic frontend web-app .Have to add functionalities to all the buttons present on home screen.
-Also a proper database is to be attached to the matching functionality of users.
+ > ###  This app is currently just a basic frontend web-app .Have to add functionalities to all the buttons present on home screen.<br>Also a proper database is to be attached to the matching functionality of users.

 ### `npm install:`